20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 4-16 | Trip length: 4-6 days | Budget: $1,750-$3,500

-Yellowstone is the destination that turns kids into nature lovers.
-Old Faithful erupts every 90 minutes like clockwork, and watching it never gets old — not for a 4-year-old and not for a 40-year-old.
-The park's bison herds roam freely along the roads, creating real-life wildlife encounters that no zoo can match.
+Yellowstone turns kids into nature lovers.
+Old Faithful erupts every 90 minutes like clockwork — watching it never gets old, not for a 4-year-old and not for a 40-year-old.
+Bison herds roam the roads, creating real-life wildlife encounters no zoo can match.
 Mud pots bubble.
 Hot springs glow neon blue and orange.
 The whole place feels like another planet.

-The Junior Ranger program here is one of the NPS's best, with activity booklets that keep kids engaged between geyser viewings and animal sightings.
-Campgrounds inside the park run $20-$35 per night, and the gateway towns (West Yellowstone, Gardiner) offer motels starting around $100-$150 per night in shoulder season.
-Yellowstone drew 4.8 million visitors in 2025, so book accommodations early — spring and fall are less crowded and often more rewarding.
+The Junior Ranger program here is one of the NPS's best, with activity booklets that keep kids engaged between geysers and wildlife.
+Campgrounds inside the park run $20–$35/night; gateway towns (West Yellowstone, Gardiner) start around $100–$150/night in shoulder season.
+Yellowstone drew 4.8 million visitors in 2025 (source: NPS) — book early, and prefer spring or fall for fewer crowds.

 Our Yellowstone family guide covers day-by-day itineraries, wildlife viewing tips, and age-specific trail picks.